Essential 8 Cyber Security Guidelines

 How Macquarie Government can help.

 When it comes to the ACSC Essential Eight, Macquarie Government is all over it.
-As a part of ASX listed Macquarie Telecom Group (ASX: MAQ), Macquarie Government is an Australian specialist in cyber security, secure cloud and data centres solutions.
+As a part of ASX listed Macquarie Technology Group (ASX: MAQ), Macquarie Government is an Australian specialist in cyber security, secure cloud and data centres solutions.
 Currently, 42% of Federal Government agencies trust and use Macquarie Government’s security and cloud services.

 Our Macquarie Government consultants are standing by to show you how our government cloud, colocation and security solutions can work for you – call us on 1800 004 943.